Liposuction is a modern and effective technique for treating fatty deposits located between the skin tissue and the muscles.

-Liposuction makes it possible to permanently remove localized deposits of fat that do not disappear despite diets or playing sports.
-It is therefore not just the superficial fat under the skin, which is present all over the body, but above all the fat located in the deeper layer of the skin.
+Liposuction permanently removes localized fat deposits that do not disappear despite diets or sports.
+It is therefore not only superficial fat under the skin, which is present everywhere on the body, but especially localized fat in the deeper layer of the skin.

 You can therefore consider liposuction when:

-• You want better definition of your figure;
+?
+You want a better definition of your silhouette;

 What are the benefits of calf liposuction?

-Patients can expect to obtain a real aesthetic benefit from liposuction of the calves.
+Patients can expect to obtain a real aesthetic benefit from calf liposuction.
 It is a safe and effective way to treat excess fat.

 The main advantages of liposuction are:

-• Immediately eliminates fat and allows for more harmonious calves;
+?
+Immediately eliminates fat and allows to have more harmonious calves;

-• The operation can be performed under local anesthesia with sedation, which is less risky than an operation under general anesthesia.
+?
+The operation can be done under local anesthesia with sedation, which entails less risk than an operation under general anesthesia.

 The disadvantages of liposuction.

-Liposuction does not improve the appearance of cellulite or sagging skin.
+Liposuction does not improve the appearance of cellulite or loose skin.

-If you want to know the best solution in your specific case, a consultation with Dr Christophe Desouches, cosmetic surgeon from Marseille is necessary for a balance sheet.
+If you want to know the best solution in your specific case, a consultation with Dr Christophe Desouches, cosmetic surgeon from Marseille is required for a balance sheet.

 Are you a good candidate for calf liposuction?

-For some people, diet and exercise cannot get rid of stubborn fat deposits.
+For some people, diet and exercise won't get rid of stubborn fat deposits.

 Who are the right candidates to consider liposuction

 You have little excess skin and good skin elasticity.
-The loss of skin elasticity with age can compromise the quality of tummy liposuction results, but if your skin has remained elastic, age alone is not a contraindication for calf liposuction;
+Loss of skin elasticity with age can compromise the quality of the results of belly liposuction, but if your skin has remained elastic, age alone is not a contraindication for calf liposuction;

-• You have excess fat located in the calves and these deposits do not disappear with exercise or diet;
+?
+You have localized excess fat in your calves and these lumps do not disappear with exercise or diet;

-• You are in good physical condition, are no more than 10 kg overweight, and your weight is stable;
+?
+You are in good physical shape, are not more than 10 kg overweight, and your weight is stable;

-• If you are planning to lose or gain weight (for example, due to pregnancy or diet), now is not a good time to consider liposuction of the stomach;
+?
+If you plan to lose or gain weight (for example, due to pregnancy or dieting), now is not a good time to consider belly liposuction;

-• Keep in mind that liposuction does not remove cellulite and cannot tighten sagging skin.
+?
+Keep in mind that liposuction does not remove cellulite and cannot tighten loose skin.